thorsten/phpMyFAQ/docs/usage.md

 ## 4.2 Find As You Type

-The Find As You Type feature is directly built into the main search bar in the top of the FAQ with direct access to the whole FAQ database.
+The Find As You Type feature is directly built into the main search bar at the top of the FAQ with direct access to the whole FAQ database.
 The page will return results while you're typing into the input form.
 For performance reasons, only the first 10 results will be suggested.